6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 Ibanez has packed 24 frets onto this fretboard.
 For someone like me with larger hands, that does make playing the 23rd and 24th frets a bit difficult.
 But for smaller hands this is perfect.

-3. Squier Mini Strat
+3. Squier Mini Stratocaster

 Everyone has heard of the Stratocaster.
 It is one of, if not the most, recognizable guitars in the world.
 But not everyone can afford a Fender Strat.
 Luckily, Squier makes Strats at an affordable price, without majorly sacrificing on quality.